-How guys rotate is the most complicated, but most important part of the puzzle.
-To ease some of this complexity, I’m going to break this phase into two interdependent buckets:
+To ease some of the complexity involved, I’m going to break this phase into two interdependent buckets:

 1. What’s the body doing?